Tay Gowan

-Early life and high school
+Early life

 Gowan grew up in Covington, Georgia and attended Newton High School.
 As a high school senior, he earned First-team All-State honors as a defensive back after posting four interceptions and 15 pass breakups.

 College career

 Gowan began his collegiate career at Miami University, where he redshirted as a true freshman and saw little playing time the following season.
 He left the program after his redshirt freshman season and enrolled at Butler Community College.
 In his lone season at Butler, he intercepted six passes and was named All-Jayhawk Conference.
 Gowan committed to transfer to the University of Central Florida.

 Gowan began his first season with the Knights as a reserve defensive back, but became a starter due to injuries.
 He finished the season with 31 tackles, two interceptions, eight passes broken up and one fumble recovery while allowing 20 catches on 50 passes thrown into his coverage.
-Gowan opted out of the 2020 season due to the COVID-19 pandemic and declared early for the 2021 NFL Draft.
+Gowan opted out of the 2020 season due to the COVID-19 pandemic and declared early for the 2021 NFL draft.